 What it pays: $10-$17 per hour

-Data entry is relatively stress-free and doesn’t require any specialized skill, which makes it a great online job for college students who don’t want a serious commitment.
+Data entry online jobs are relatively stress-free and don’t require any specialized skill, which makes them great online jobs for college students who don’t want a serious commitment.

-Check out these websites for data entry jobs:
+Check out these websites for data entry online jobs:

-There’s no shortage of online jobs for college students.
+There’s no shortage of online jobs for college students with no experience.

-Working online is the best setup for most college students.
+Working online is the best setup for most college students and it doesn’t always require any experience to succeed.
 The gigs are flexible, usually pay better than campus and other brick-and-mortar jobs, and you don’t have to take off for holiday breaks.